Najib ad-Dawlah

-He began his career in 1743 as an immigrant from the village Swabi, District Swabi Khyber Pakhtunkhwa, as a soldier.
-He was an employee of Imad-ul-Mulk but later deserted the cause of the Mughals and joined Ahmed Shah Abdali in 1757 in his attack on Delhi.
-He was then appointed as Mir Bakshi of the Mughal emperor by Abdali.
+He began his career in 1743 as an immigrant from Maneri, Swabi (of the Umarkhel subbranch of Mandanr Yousafzais) as a soldier.
+He was an employee of Imad-ul-Mulk but got alerte from going influence of Marhattas and by advise of Shah Waliullah, he invited Ahmad Shah Abdali in 1757 to attack on Delhi and secure the Muslims place in India.
+He was then appointed as Mir Bakhshi of the Mughal emperor by Abdali.
 Later in his career he was known as Najib ad-Dawlah, Amir al-Umra, Shuja ad-Dawlah.
 From 1757 to 1770, he was governor of Saharanpur, ruling over Dehradun.
 Many architectural relics of the period of Rohilla, the remains in Najibabad, were overseen by him, which he founded at the height of his career as a Mughal minister.

 Biography

 Najib Khan belonged to the Umar Khel section of the Mandanr Yousafzai.
-He migrated from Mohallah Nazar Khel village Swabi, district Swabi, now Khyber Pakhtunkhwa.
-He was born in Nazar Khel, village Swabi, Khyber Pakhtunkhwa.
+He migrated from Nazar Khel village, now in the Swabi district of the Khyber Pakhtunkhwa province of Pakistan.
+His father was Asalat Khan.
 He migrated in 1739 to join his uncle Bisharat Khan, who had settled with his families of Pakhtuns at Bisharatnagar, near Rampur.
-In 1749, Ali Mohammed Khan, who had captured most of Rohilkhand by 1740, gave Najib Khan a northern portion, where he established the present day city of Najibabad, a state of Najibabad independent from other Rohilla tribes, and received the title, ‘Najib ad-Dawlah’.
+In 1749, Ali Mohammed Khan, who had captured most of Rohilkhand by 1740, gave Najib Khan a northern portion, where he established the present day town of Najibabad, a state of Najibabad independent from other Rohilla tribes, and received the title, ‘Najib-ud-Daula’.

-Imad-ul-Mulk appointed Najib ad- Dawlah as the governor of Saharanpur.
+Imad-ul-Mulk appointed Najib ad-Dawlah as the governor of Saharanpur.
 In 1757, Najib ad-Dawlah, who was then the governor of Saharanpur under Mughal Empire, invaded the city of Dehradun, with his army of Rohillas, and ruled the area for the next decade.
 His rule was known for its administration, and development of land resources, leading to widespread development and prosperity in the area, with emphasis on agriculture and irrigation.
-Many mango groves created during the area still exist today.
-Though after his death in 1770, the Maratha forces expelled the Rohillas from the Dun.
+Many mango groves in the region created during the era still exist today.

-Conflict with Marathas
+Conflict against the Marathas

 Battle of Delhi (1757)

-Ahmad Shah Abdali's invasion of 1757 left Najib in effective control of Delhi who was appointed to the post of 'Mir Bakshi'.
+Ahmad Shah Abdali's invasion of 1757 left Najib in effective control of Delhi who was appointed to the post of Mir Bakhshi.
 He had become the de facto ruler of Delhi, while the Mughal emperor was left with no actual power.
+Najib's religious precept, Mian Qutb Shah, who was not a Rohilla by caste and was the ruler of Saharanpur, was in charge of the defence of the Red Fort of Delhi from the Marathas, while Najib commanded the artillery to stop the entry of the Marathas into the city.
 His forces had to clash with the advancing Marathas in Delhi in the Battle of Delhi (1757).
 Delhi was captured by Marathas and he was allowed safe exit from Delhi.